Elcis2614/alx-backend-user-data/README.md

-Personal data
-User data computation
+Introduction to user data computation